MexMerchant/CSCart-Unbranded/README.md

 	- Line 7: change the URL to that which we supply
 	- Line 14: change the ID to that which we supply
 	- Line 15: change the SECRET to that which we supply
+3. When downloading as a zip file, you can right-click and rename to remove the `Unbranded` text from the filename.

 # Installing and configuring the module